 Omotesando is a shopping street with 350 meters long that has around 70 shops.
-It has a mix of souvenirs shops with lots of small restaurants on both sides of the street where you can try the local specialties.
-This is a lovely street where you can find lots of wooden craft, a common souvenir of Miyajima.
+It has a mix of souvenir shops with lots of small restaurants on both sides of the street where you can try the local specialties.
+This is a lovely street where you can find lots of wooden crafts, a common souvenir of Miyajima.

 You may also like:Is Hiroshima Worth Visiting?

 How Late Can I Buy a Japan Rail Pass?